"I guess my flying days are over." June 23, 2008

 "To be fully appreciated, John Miller's life must be seen in perspective, as part of an extraordinary family in an era of great challenges.

 Below is the original Web page for John Miller current to January 28, 2008.
-This information will remain unchanged in his memory.
+This information will remain in his memory.

 New on this page: Audio